opentracing-contrib/java-jfr-tracer/README.md

 The JFR tracer supports all tracers that support OpenTracing 0.32.0 or later.

 ## Supported Java Versions
-The JFR tracer supports running on Oracle JDK 7+ and OpenJDK 11+.
+The JFR tracer supports running on Oracle JDK 7+ (except Oracle JDK 9 and 10) and OpenJDK 11+.

 ## Example
 An example app with OpenTracing enabled, and which is using the JFR tracer, can be found here: